 Referee: Applicants must be supported by one self-nominated referee.
 The referee should normally be the external examiner, or, if not available, someone else who is as external to the applicant as possible.

 Closing Date: Application is via a two-stage selection process.
-The next deadline, for outline applications for award in 2014, is 9 October 2013.
-Application forms are available now on the e-GAP system.
+The next deadline, for outline applications for award in 2014, was 9 October 2013.

 Method of application: Applications must be submitted via e-GAP2, the Academy's electronic grant application system.